kpchoy/Study-Guide-Notes-/algorithms-data-structures/heap.md

   - item with higher priority dequeued before lower priority
   - two items with equal prioity dequed based on order in queue

+- What is the time-complexity of Heap Sort
+  - n log(n)
+    - `buildMaxHeap` takes O(n) time
+    - heapify takes O(log(n)) time

+- What are the steps for Heap Sort
+  1) start with unsorted array
+  2) transform unsorted array into a heap
+  3) transform our heap into max heap
+  4) swap root node with last node, now remove last node from heap since it will be largest
+  5) have 1 less node in the heap. need to heapify to make max heap once again
+  6) now that we have a max heap repreat same steps
+    - swap first and last node
+    - heapify tree until it is max heap again
+  7) keep repeating until left with heap size 1